xtianbetz/new-machine-quick-setup-guide/README.md

 # Install Node, Yarn

 Download node and extract it in $HOME/Toolchains.
-Configure your PATH accordingly as shown above.

 Use the following commands to configure 'npm' to install "global" packages into your home directory.